5nizza/phd-thesis/README.md

-# Latex sources of my PhD thesis Reactive Synthesis: branching logics and paramterized systems
+# Latex sources of my PhD thesis Reactive Synthesis: branching logics and parameterized systems

-The sources do not represent a value perse, but, just in case, I upload them here.
+The sources do not represent a value per se, but, just in case, I upload them here.

 - The folder `thesis` contains the thesis.